 Daniel: Introduction to the base Daniel Timeline

 To facilitate the unfolding of prophecies in this book and how they relate to other passages in the Bible, a basic timeline shown below will be built upon to gradually introduce the complexity of what is presented in the book of Daniel.
 The timeline begins when King Nebuchadnezzar began his conquest of Israel, and his eventual destruction of Jerusalem.
 This is the beginning of the of the Gentile rule and significant influence over the country of Israel and the city of Jerusalem.
 Several of the chapters in Daniel have prophetic passages that will be illustrated on this basic timeline.
 As each section is examined, appropriate information will be added to the timeline.
-By the end of Daniel 12 the timeline will have been filled in to present a comprehensive view of what has been presented in this book.
+By the end of Daniel 12, the timeline will have been filled in to present a comprehensive view of what has been presented in this book.
 The timelines used on this site are intended to aid the reader in understanding the order, extent, and concurrent events that are presented in the many prophetic passages in the Bible.
 They are general in nature and every effort has been made to assure their accurate depiction of the prophetic passages.
 However, there are instances where attempting to be precise is unattainable with the tools available and due to the rise of clutter to the charts rather than clarity with to much detail.
 These limitations are noted as they occur within this site.
 Since these are generalized timelines, in many cases, intervals of time along the horizontal do not portray equal intervals of time, only the relative occurrence of one event with another.
 In all cases, it is incumbent upon the reader to search the scriptures out for himself or herself, and evaluate the content of this site or any other source against what the Word of God says.
 More information on the timelines developed for this site can be found on the interpretations section, following the link to the general survey of timelines used in this site.

 The following graphic builds upon the basic timeline above, and illustrates the critical historical events and prophetic events yet to occur relative to the church age.
 The date of this writing is still the church age, and serves as a reference point to much of what is written in this web site.